pts/oix-wcfd32/README.md

   ```
 * In your main source file, put the main(...) function last, and don't
   declare any non-const static global variable within the function.
 If you
-  do so, some loaders will fail to load the program because of load_size
+  do so, some runners will fail to load the program because of load_size
   alignment issues.
 * Don't do any floating-point calculations.
 If you do so, the Watcom C
   compiler may put some of your constants to global variables, and your